Ahdrive/web-scrape-analysis/README.md

 # Web-Scrape-analysis shows the scope of extracting data, adding titles of scraped and extracted data.
-HTML table were extracted into Pandas dataframe, data was anylyzed to answer question from the required tasked of the module.
+HTML tables were extracted into Pandas dataframe, data was anylyzed to answer question from the required tasked of the module.
 Data visualization has been added to answer applicable question;as well as, for months, atmoshperic pressure and martian years.